soloeinsteinmit/llm_from_scratch/lecture_10_notes.md

 ### **NOW ALL THIS IS GREAT, NOW HOW DO WE MAKE IT SO THAT `DOG/PUPPY`, `CAT/KITTEN`...
 ARE IN THE SAME AREA IN THE VECTOR SPACE...
 LET DIVE INTO THAT**

-- So we train the neural network for this task
+- So we train a neural network for this task
   ![](images/L10_vec_s6.png)
 - Representing words as vectors, so that the semantic relationship is captured is what we call as `vector` or `token` embeddings